AP VoteCast: Competing coalitions define GA Senate races

 The findings from AP VoteCast reveal the extent of Georgia’s recent political transformation — from GOP bastion to electoral battleground where turnout is decisive.
 The state’s runoffs will decide control of the U.S. Senate.

-The survey found roughly 30% of Georgia voters were Black and almost all of them — 94% — backed Democrats.
-Voters under 45, those earning less than $50,000 and those who recently moved to Georgia all broke for Democrats, in numbers strong enough to make Ossoff and Warnock competitive.
+The survey found Black voters made up roughly 30% of the electorate and almost all of them — 94% — backed Ossoff and Warnock, who will be the first Black senator from Georgia.
+Voters under 45 and those earning less than $50,000 also broke for Democrats.
+About 60% of recent arrivals — the force behind Atlanta's sprawling growth — voted for the Democrats.

 The coalition closely resembles the one that narrowly handed Georgia’s Electoral College votes to Joe Biden in November, making him the first Democratic presidential candidate to win the state since 1992.

-But Republicans held firmly onto their supporters in the runoff, bringing out white voters and those older than 45 — groups that still account for majorities of Georgia voters.
-Republicans Perdue and Loeffler also fared better than their rivals among voters earning more than $75,000 and those who have called Georgia home for more than 20 years.
+But the survey showed Republicans also held firmly onto their supporters in the runoff, bringing out white voters and those older than 45 — groups that still account for majorities of Georgia voters.
+Republicans Perdue and Loeffler also fared better than Democrats among voters earning more than $75,000 and those who have called Georgia home for more than 20 years.

-The tension of the state’s political evolution exploded before the Tuesday runoff elections, as President Donald Trump made fraudulent claims that he did not lose Georgia and the White House in November, an effort that defined the opinions of Georgia Republicans.

-About three-quarters of voters who backed Republican candidates in Georgia's Senate runoffs say Biden was not legitimately elected two months ago.
-That comes as more than 100 Republicans in Congress have said they will mount an extraordinary challenge to Biden's victory on Wednesday, a decision that is sharply dividing the party.
+President Donald Trump's false claims of voter fraud and misconduct in November dominated the final days of the race and left many Republicans worried that the president was turning Republican voters off.
+But the survey found Trump's grievances had gained traction within his party.

-AP VoteCast surveyed more than 3,700 voters in the runoff elections that will determine which party will control the U.S. Senate.
-The poll points to a partisan divergence that has only worsened since November and suggests Biden may find it difficult to stitch the nation back together as it battles a resurgent pandemic and weakened economy.
+The poll points to a partisan divergence that has only worsened since November and suggests Biden may find it difficult to stitch the nation back together as it battles a pandemic and weakened economy.
+Roughly half of Perdue and Loeffler voters said they will not support Biden, while about as many say they will at least give him a chance.

-About 6 in 10 Georgia voters said that control of the Senate was the single most important factor in their choice.
-However, Republican backers were more likely to prioritize holding a Senate majority than Democratic supporters.
+Georgia voters were keenly aware of what was at stake.
+About 6 in 10 said that control of the Senate was the single most important factor in their choice.
+After weeks of the GOP candidates warning about the impact of Democratic control of the White House, House and Senate, Republican backers were more likely to prioritize holding a Senate majority than Democratic supporters.

-With Biden winning Georgia by just 11,779 votes in November, the Senate races will likely be decided by who generated the most voter enthusiasm.
-Democratic areas performed strongly in early voting, suggesting that Republicans needed a strong showing of supporters to cast ballots Tuesday.
+Democrats spent much of the campaign pounding Republicans over stalled negotiations of a $900 billion stimulus package for an economy still reeling from the coronavirus pandemic.
+Even after the package passed, Ossoff and Warnock, as well as Loeffler and Perdue, backed additional aid money.

-A wide majority of Georgia voters — 7 in 10 — say Congress is doing too little to help the financial situations of individual Americans and small businesses in response to the pandemic.
+That position was in line with Georgia voters.
+A wide majority — 7 in 10 — said Congress is doing too little to help the financial situations of individual Americans and small businesses in response to the pandemic.
 That view was held by majorities of Democratic and Republican voters alike, though roughly a quarter of Loeffler and Perdue voters said Congress was providing the right amount of assistance.

+About 40% of Georgia voters earn less than $50,000 — and roughly 6 in 10 of that group supported Ossoff, a slight increase in his support from this group in November.

 The candidates' experience was a source of debate in both campaigns.
 Neither Ossoff, a 33-year-old media executive, nor Warnock, 51, the senior pastor at Ebenezer Baptist Church, a congregation once led by civil rights icon Martin Luther King Jr., has held public office.